fruit/sfCacheTaggingPlugin/README.markdown

                                               #   "E": tag was removed
                                               #   "t": tag does not exists
                                               #   "T": tag was found
+                                              #   "i": cache does not have tag accessed by key
+                                              #   "I": cache have tag accessed by key
                                               #
                                               # Chars in lower case indicate negative operation.
                                               # Chars in upper case indicate positive operation.

-                                              #
+                                              # %char%              - Operation char (see above)
+                                              # %char_explanation%  - Operation explanation string
-                                              # %time%        - Time, when cache was accessed
+                                              # %time%              - Time, when data/tag was accessed
                                               # %key%               - Cache name or tag name with its version
-                                              # %microtime%   - Microtime timestamp
+                                              # %microtime%         - Microtime timestamp when data/tag was accessed
                                               # %EOL%               - Whether to append \n in the end of line
-                                              # (e.g. "%microtime%:%char%:%key%%EOL%")
+                                              # (e.g. "%microtime% %char% (%char_explanation%) %key%%EOL%")

           view_cache_manager:
             class: sfViewCacheTagManager    # Extended sfViewCacheManager class